-Here's a practical guide to integrating AI into your code review and testing pipeline, based on what's working in real teams today.
+Here is a practical guide to integrating AI into your review and testing pipeline, grounded in patterns that are working in real teams today rather than speculative hype.

-Traditional code review is serial: developer writes code, creates a PR, waits for reviewers, addresses feedback, waits again.
-AI review adds a parallel, instant feedback layer.
+Traditional code review is serial: a developer writes code, opens a pull request, waits for reviewers, addresses feedback, and then waits again.
+Each handoff introduces latency measured in hours or days.
+AI inserts a parallel, instant feedback layer that runs the moment code is pushed, so mechanical problems are surfaced before a human ever looks.

 Developer pushes code